Hospital Emergency Codes:

 Code Orange

 When a Code Orange is announced, it triggers the hospital's emergency response plan, which includes notifying staff and coordinating with other healthcare facilities and emergency services.
-The hospital may also activate its disaster response team to coordinate the response and manage resources.
+The hospital also activate its disaster response team to coordinate the response and manage resources.

 What is a mass casualty?

 A mass casualty is an event in which many people are injured or killed due to a single incident.
 This could be anything from a natural disaster, to an act of terrorism, to an industrial accident.
-Mass casualty incidents require special planning and preparation by healthcare facilities due to the large number of patients who may need medical attention.
+Mass casualty incidents require special planning and preparation by healthcare facilities due to the large number of patients who needs medical attention.
 To prepare for such an event, hospitals should create a surge plan outlining how to manage the increased demand for medical services.

 What is the protocol for responding to a mass casualty or disaster situation?

-The specific actions taken during a Code Orange may vary depending on the type and severity of the incident, but some common steps include:
+The specific actions taken during a Code Orange vary depending on the type and severity of the incident, but some common steps include:

 1. Mobilizing resources: Hospital staff will work to mobilize additional resources, such as staff, supplies, and equipment, to handle the increased demand.